Table of Contents

 A septic system has the job of controlling and managing your home's wastewater.
 If you have a septic tank, anything you flush or send down a drain pipe will eventually end up in the tank.

 One of the biggest questions we are asked is “How do I find my septic tank?”
-Eventually every septic tank will fill up and will need to be pumped.
-When your tanks lid is not easy to find – especially if you are not the original home owner – you might not have a clue on how or where to find the lid.
-In most cases, all components of the septic tank are buried between 4 inches and 4 feet underground.
+Eventually, every septic tank will fill up and will need to be pumped.
+When your tank's lid is not easy to find – especially if you are not the original homeowner – you might not have a clue on how or where to find the lid.
+How deep is a septic tank lid?
+In most cases, all components of the septic tank are buried between four inches and four feet underground.

 First things first – consult a map.
-This is the easiest option, and if you have a map it should be the simplest one to follow.
-Most counties retain records of the installation of septic tanks to all of addresses.
+Often, using a map is the easiest option.
+Most counties retain records of the installation of septic tanks at all addresses.
 These maps should include diagrams showing the exact location of the tank on the property, and dimensions so that you can measure and find the exact spot.
 Don’t forget that landmarks might change throughout the years depending on when the tank was installed, so if there’s a few more bushes or a tree nearby, don’t count that spot out.